A bully pool player

 I was a member of the BMW Motorcycle Club of Northern California from about 1968 to 1975.
 The club had monthly meetings, usually with a ride to someplace interesting.
 Members would often arrive Friday evening, camp out and ride home on Sunday.

 Each year the club would ride to the Mt.
 Shasta area and stay at Uncle Runt’s Watering Hole, a sort of resort.
-It was owned by a relative of a club member.
-The campground was reserved for the motorcycle club and we filled it up.
+A relative of a club member-owned it.
+We reserved the campground for the motorcycle club, and we filled it up.

 Of the many members that made the yearly ride was Ray Bunch.
 Ray was a perfectionist and did a variety of work on BMW motorcycles.
-He was best known for his very good special tools.
+He was best known for his excellent special tools.
 His tools preceded those made later by Ed Korn.
-Ray’s tools were almost works of art, as they were very well made and were finished off nicely.
-Ray wasn’t a people person but was highly respected for his expertise in the technical aspects of the motorcycles.
+Ray’s tools were almost works of art, as they were well made, and the finish was perfect.
+Ray wasn’t a people person, but we respected him for his expertise in the technical aspects of the motorcycles.

 Uncle Runt’s had a bar with a decent pool table.
 Many of the members enjoyed playing a social game of pool.
-The bar had quite a crowd of BMW members, drinking, talking and playing pool.
-Ray was a good player and rather than just win a game or two, then give up the table to others, Ray dominated the table.
+The bar had quite a crowd of BMW members, drinking, talking, and playing pool.
+Ray was a good player and rather than win a game or two, then give up the table to others, Ray dominated the table.
 Ray was a bully.
+I hate bullies.

 While I respected Ray, I couldn’t say that I liked him and he didn’t care much for me, or anybody else for that matter.
 I decided that he needed to get off the table and let others play.
 After all, this wasn’t a pool tournament.

 Politely, the crowd was pleased.
-I gave the table up to those that wanted to play social pool, not serious killer pool.
+I gave the table up to those that wanted to play social pool.